build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 For the image preparation steps in Data Wrangler, we'll first handle corrupt or defective images in the dataset.
 This removes unsuitable images in training our machine learning model.
 Then we'll enhance the contrast to extract relevant features and resize images to standardize them.
 Lastly, we'll apply a custom transform to improve the model's ability to detect edges within the images.

-Once the transformation steps are complete, we'll export the the prepared images to another Amazon S3 bucket.
+Once the transformation steps are complete, we'll export the prepared images to another Amazon S3 bucket.
 We'll execute the job to process the images.
 Lastly, we'll clean up the environment so we don't incur charges after we're done.

 ## Sections
 | Info                | Level                                  |